 Contao’s central CMS structure

-Contao is a page-based CMS and structurally differs from other solutions, like Joomla or Drupal.
+Contao is a page-based CMS and structurally differs from other solutions, like Joomla, which is more based on categories.
 The hierarchical page structure enables users to manage several different pages with ease, while the system’s tree structure provides a basic framework.
 Here, basic settings like meta tags and settings for extensions and visibility are determined.
-And thanks to modules, stylesheets, layouts, templates, insert tags, PHP, and additional extensions, users have a wide range of design possibilities available to them for tailoring the CMS to their individual goals.
+And thanks to modules, stylesheets, layouts, templates, insert tags, PHP, and additional extensions, users have a wide range of design possibilities available for tailoring the CMS to their individual goals.

 The basic version